-Table 4: Protection of Remote-LFA Tunnel to the PQ-Node
+Table 4: Protection of Remote-LFA tunnel to the PQ-node

-As seen in the above Table 4, while R2 is a candidate node-protecting remote-LFA next hop for R3 and D2, it is not so for E and D1, since the primary next hop E is on the shortest path from R2 to E and D1.
+As seen in the above Table 4 while R2 is candidate node-protecting Remote-LFA nexthop for R3 and D2, it is not so for E and D1, since the primary nexthop E is in the shortest path from R2 to E and D1.

 2.3.2.
-Computing Node-Protecting Paths from PQ-Nodes to Destinations
+Computing node-protecting paths from PQ-nodes to destinations

-Once a computing router finds all the candidate node-protecting PQnodes for a given directly attached primary link, it shall follow the procedure as proposed in this section to choose one or more nodeprotecting R-LFA paths for destinations reachable through the same primary link in the primary SPF graph.
+Once a computing router finds all the candidate node-protecting POnodes for a given directly attached primary link, it shall follow the procedure as proposed in this section, to choose one or more nodeprotecting R-LFA paths, for destinations reachable through the same primary link in the primary SPF graph.

-To find a node-protecting R-LFA path for a given destination, the computing router needs to pick a subset of PQ-nodes from the candidate node-protecting PQ-space for the corresponding primary next hop, such that all the path(s) from the PQ-node(s) to the given destination remain unaffected in the event of a node failure of the primary next-hop node.
-To determine whether a given PQ-node belongs to such a subset of PQ-nodes, the computing router MUST ensure that none of the primary next-hop nodes are found on any of the shortest paths from the PQ-node to the given destination.
+To find a node-protecting R-LFA path for a given destination, the computing router needs to pick a subset of PQ-nodes from the candidate node-protecting PQ-space for the corresponding primary nexthop, such that all the path(s) from the PQ-node(s) to the given destination remain unaffected in the event of a node failure of the primary nexthop node.
+To determine whether a given PQ-node belongs to such a subset of PQ-nodes, the computing router MUST ensure that none of the primary nexthop node are found on any of the shortest paths from the PQ-node to the given destination.

-This document proposes an additional forward SPF computation for each of the PQ-nodes to discover all shortest paths from the PQ-nodes to the destination.
-This will help determine whether or not a given primary next-hop node is on the shortest paths from the PQ-node to the given destination.
-To determine whether or not a given candidate node-protecting PQ-node provides node-protecting alternate for a given destination, all the shortest paths from the PQ-node to the given destination have to be inspected to check if the primary nexthop node is found on any of these shortest paths.
-To compute all the shortest paths from a candidate node-protecting PQ-node to one or more destinations, the computing router MUST run the forward SPF on the candidate node-protecting PQ-node.
-Soon after running the forward SPF, the computer router SHOULD run the inequality in Figure 6 below, once for each destination.
-A PQ-node that does not qualify the condition for a given destination does not guarantee node protection for the path segment from the PQ-node to the specific destination.
+This document proposes an additional forward SPF computation for each of the PQ-nodes, to discover all shortest paths from the PQ-nodes to the destination.
+This will help determine, if a given primary nexthop node is on the shortest paths from the PQ-node to the given destination or not.
+To determine if a given candidate nodeprotecting PO-node provides node-protecting alternate for a given destination, or not, all the shortest paths from the PQ-node to the given destination has to be inspected, to check if the primary nexthop node is found on any of these shortest paths.
+To compute all the shortest paths from a candidate node-protecting PQ-node to one (or more) destination, the computing router MUST run the forward SPF on the candidate node-protecting PQ-node.
+Soon after running the forward SPF, the computer router SHOULD run the inequality in

+Figure 6 below, once for each destination.
+A PQ-node that does not qualify the condition for a given destination, does not guarantee node-protection for the path segment from the PQ-node to the specific destination.